Mike Sweeney: Community involvement

 invites area charity and non-profit groups to attend Royals games as part of the "Sween Team".

-Sweeney is known all around Kansas City for being very polite and friendly towards all fans.
-He always signs autographs for all the fans who ask for one before and after games whether on the field or in the parking lot.
+Sweeney is known for his approachability towards fans, and claims to sign autographs for all fans who ask.

-Before the 2009 season, the Royals organization created the Mike Sweeney Award which recognizes a player best representing the organization on and off the field.

-Sweeney was presented with the Mr. Baseball Award—the top honor at the Royals Awards dinner in January 2009.
-The award is named for Ewing Kauffman, founder of the Royals and the team for which Sweeney played 13 years and served as captain.

 Religion and activism

 Sweeney is a devout Catholic and has appeared on EWTN's Life on the Rock, a program targeted towards young Christians.
 On October 24, 2006, he was featured in a political advertisement opposing an embryonic stem cell research bill in Missouri.
 It was in response to a pro-embryonic research advertisement featuring actor Michael J. Fox.
 Sweeney appeared with Jim Caviezel, Patricia Heaton, Jeff Suppan, and Kurt Warner.

 Sweeney is also the advisory chairman of the Catholic Athletes for Christ and spokesman for Life Teen, the largest Catholic youth ministry program in the United States.

-On June 13, 2007, Mike and his wife Shara hosted the Lunch for Life and raised $60,000 for the crisis pregnancy centers throughout Kansas City.
-They also honored a 19-year-old mother who was going to have an abortion but instead chose to have her baby.
-The Sweeneys gave the girl the first Life Award, which included gift certificates to salons and massage parlors and a grocery store, a baby stroller, a baby crib and clothes for the baby.
+On June 13, 2007, Sweeney and his wife hosted the Lunch for Life and raised $60,000 for the crisis pregnancy centers throughout Kansas City.
+They also honored a 19-year-old mother who planned have an abortion but instead chose to have her baby.
+The Sweeneys gave her a "Life Award," which included gift certificates to salons and massage parlors and a grocery store, a baby stroller, a baby crib and clothes for the baby.
 She also received a $5,000 check to purchase a new automobile.

 In 2010, Sweeney spoke to the National Catholic Register about his Catholic faith.

-Sweeney had "Lose My Soul" by Toby Mac played over the stadium sound system at Citizens Bank Park when he came up to bat.
+Sweeney had "Lose My Soul" by TobyMac as his walkup music with the Phillies.
 Mac used to be with the group DC Talk.

 In 2025, Sweeney met Pope Leo XIV in Vatican City and tried to "convert" the lifelong White Sox fan to Royals fandom.
 Sweeney presented Leo with a customized Royals jersey bearing the number 267, denoting that Leo is the 267th pope.